Acting as an Executor can be a confusing and stressful experience. We’ve been helping Executors manage their duties since 1969.

 14.How can we help you?

-An Executor is the “legal personal representative” of the person who has died.
-This person is legally able to act on behalf of the person who has died, to carry out that person’s wishes as stated in their Will.
-The job of Executor involves important duties and obligations.
+An executor is the legal personal representative of the person who has died.
+This person is legally able to act on behalf of the person who has died and to carry out that person’s wishes as stated in their will.
+The job of executor involves important duties and obligations.

 The most important duties are:

-5. to distribute the estate’s assets to the people the Will says should have them.
+5. To distribute the estate’s assets to those named in the will.

 Your funeral director may require from you certain information regarding the deceased person’s family history, occupation and other personal details.
-This information is required by the Registry of Births, Deaths and Marriages.
+This information is required by Births, Deaths and Marriages.
 They collect the information for, amongst other reasons, statistical purposes.

 6. What are my obligations to dispose of the body?